-Rich is the co-author of 5 books in multiple editions (IPC: Interpersonal Communication, Gender and Communication, Understanding Interpersonal Communication: Making Choices in Changing Times, Perspectives on Family Communication/4th edition, and Introducing Communication Theory: Analysis and Applications/5th edition.
-His theory book has been published in 6 languages.
+Rich is the co-author of 5 books in multiple editions (IPC: Interpersonal Communication, Gender and Communication/3rd edition, Understanding Interpersonal Communication: Making Choices in Changing Times, Perspectives on Family Communication/4th edition, and Introducing Communication Theory: Analysis and Applications/5th edition).
+His theory book has been published in 6 languages and his family book has been translated into 3 languages.
 Rich is also co-editor of The Family Communication Sourcebook which was awarded the Outstanding Book by the National Communication Association (Family Communication Division) in 2013.
 Rich has been appointed twice as Guest Co-Editor of the Journal of Family Communication.
-In addition, he has (co) authored dozens of articles and book chapters and is a current member of six journal editorial boards in communication studies.
+In addition, he has (co) authored dozens of articles and book chapters and is a current member of five journal editorial boards in communication studies and family studies.

-He (and Lynn Turner) are co-editors of the upcoming Handbook of Family Communication, to be published by Sage in February 2014.
+He (and Lynn Turner) are co-editors of the 2015 Handbook of Family Communication.

 In 2013, Rich was awarded the prestigious Norman and Irma Mann Stearns award and was recognized as Distinguished Faculty.
-The award will allow him to travel to several states to investigate the perceptions of social support that GLBT families experience with their school districts.
-Throughout 2014, Rich will visit the states of Maine, Wisconsin, and Illinois to conduct his research.
+In 2014, he was awarded NCA's Bernard J. Brommel Award in Family Communication for excellence in family communication research.
+And, throughout 2015, Rich will visit the states of Maine, Wisconsin, and Illinois to conduct his research.

 Rich's service to Emerson is expansive.
-In 2007-2008, he served as the Interim Director of the Institute for Liberal Arts and Interdisciplinary Studies at Emerson.
-During that year, he was also the Project Director for the Center for Innovation in Teaching and Learning at Emerson.
-From 2008-2012, Rich served as the College's Chair in the Department of Communication Studies and after four years, he decided to step down to dedicate more time to his teaching and research.
-He currently serves as Co-Chair of the Faculty Development and Research Committee and faculty advisor of the Emerson Republicans and Emerson Reform.
-He teaches courses in interpersonal communication, family communication, and communication theory.
+In 2007-2008, he served as the Interim Director/Dean of the Institute for Liberal Arts and Interdisciplinary Studies at Emerson.
+During that year, he was also the Project Director for the new Emerson College Center for Innovation in Teaching and Learning.
+From 2008-2012, Rich served as the College's Chair in the Department of Communication Studies and from 2008-2014, he was the first Director of Emerson's Washington, D.C.
+Internship Program.
+In addition, he has also served as Chair of the Faculty Development and Research Committee and is currently faculty advisor of the Emerson College Republicans.
+He teaches courses in interpersonal communication, family communication, research methods, and communication theory.